system76/tech-docs/src/models/thelio-mira-b1.0/internal-overview.md

 From top to bottom:

 1. PCIe Gen 4 x16 slot (GPU 1)
-    - Runs with x8 bandwidth if slots 2 and/or 4 are in use.
+    - Runs with x8 bandwidth if slots 2 or 4 are in use.
+    - Runs at Gen 3 speeds with 10th Gen CPUs.
 2. PCIe Gen 4 x16 slot (GPU 2)
-    - Runs at x4 bandwidth.
+    - Runs with x4 bandwidth.
+    - Runs at Gen 3 speeds with 10th Gen CPUs.
 3. PCIe Gen 3 x4 slot
 4. PCIe Gen 4 x16 slot
-    - Runs at x4 bandwidth.
+    - Runs with x4 bandwidth.
+    - Runs at Gen 3 speeds with 10th Gen CPUs.

 See the [repairs page](./repairs.md) for detailed information about installing or replacing components.